jump-dev/JuMP.jl/docs/src/manual/solutions.md

 Dict{Any, Float64}()
 ```
 Calling [`primal_feasibility_report`](@ref) without the `point` argument is most
-useful when the solver reports that the solutionn is feasible, but you want to
+useful when the solver reports that the solution is feasible, but you want to
 check for violated constraints at a different tolerance level.

 !!! warning
-    If the problem is infeasible, calling [`primal_feasibility_report`](@ref) is
-    usually the wrong thing to do, because most solvers will not return an
+    To apply [`primal_feasibility_report`](@ref) to infeasible models, you must
+    also provide a candidate point (solvers generally do not provide one).
+To
-    infeasible point.
-To diagnose the source of infeasibility, consider using
+    diagnose the source of infeasibility, see [Conflicts](@ref).
-    [Conflicts](@ref) (for supported solvers), or comment out constraints
-    one-by-one until the problem becomes feasible.

 Pass `skip_mising = true` to skip constraints which contain variables that are
 not in `point`: